Kvitekvist/Auriel-s-Dream/README.md

 ### Problems with Wabbajack

 There are a lot of different scenarios where Wabbajack will produce an error.
 I recommend re-running Wabbajack before posting anything.
-Wabbajack will continue where it left off so you loose no progress.
+Wabbajack will continue where it left off so you lose no progress.

 **Could not download x**: